lse-my472/lse-my472.github.io/index.md

-#### 5. HTML and CSS
+#### 5. HTML, CSS, and scraping static pages

-In this week, we will learn how to obtain the data from the internet.
-This week we cover basic web scraping to turn web data into text or numbers.
+This week we cover the basics of web scraping for tables and unstructured data from static pages.
 We will also discuss the client-server model.

 ##### Lecture